-Essentially, regardless of the intended career pathway, a student can gain a great deal of experience, insight, skills, and support through the study of religion in community college.
+Essentially, regardless of the intended career pathway, a student can gain much experience, insight, skills, and support through studying religion in community college.

 Specific Career Pathways

-While a degree in religious studies / theology from a community college can certainly open doors to a variety of career options, many students are seeking to study religion in order to find a career within a specific non-secular church or institution.
-If interested in this pathway, students can engage in community college theology courses in order to pursue a career as a teacher in a religious school and/or Sunday school teacher, Young Life leader, a director of religious education at an organization, or can even engage in work as a counselor / mentor with a religious focus.
+While a degree in religious studies/theology from a community college can certainly open doors to various career options, many students seek to study religion to find a career within a specific non-secular church or institution.
+If interested in this pathway, students can engage in community college theology courses to pursue a career as a teacher in a religious school and/or Sunday school teacher, a Young Life leader, a director of religious education at an organization, or can even engage in work as a counselor/mentor with a religious focus.
 Adding to these career options, community college religious courses can also guide students towards careers in service as a deacon, preacher, pastor, or other formal religious leader.

 Religion, Theology, and Community College Programs

-While there are both religious and non-religious career options, students can take advantage of a variety of theological studies at various community colleges.
-Although theological and religious studies range from all types of varying focuses and beliefs, many students report that the most commonly found religious programs in community colleges tend to be Christian-based.
-No community college is intending to limit their religious programs, but the Christian-based organizations usually contain more student participants than other religious affiliations.
+While religious and non-religious career options exist, students can utilize various theological studies at community colleges.
+Although theological and religious studies range from various focuses and beliefs, many students report that community colleges' most commonly found religious programs tend to be Christian-based.
+No community college intends to limit its religious programs, but Christian-based organizations usually contain more student participants than other religious affiliations.

-Specifically, Austin Community College and Christian Community College are just two of the many community colleges across the country earning recognition for their specifically religious programs.
+Specifically, Austin Community College and Christian Community College are just two of the many community colleges nationwide earning recognition for their specific religious programs.

 As Austin Community College (ACC) reveals, “Austin College is deeply sensitive to, and respectful of, the many spiritual traditions represented among its students.
 Proud of its affiliation with the Presbyterian Church (USA), the College cultivates a vital religious life for Austin College students, faculty, and staff through a wide variety of programs and activities.”

-For example, although the college is specifically associated with the Presbyterian Church, ACC offers a variety of theological programs to support students in their pursuit of a variety of religious careers.
-As evident in their “Religious Life Programs,” students can learn about organizations such as Young Life, or can take advantage of ACC’s vocational program offerings, while also engaging in activities of community service.
+For example, although the college is specifically associated with the Presbyterian Church, ACC offers a variety of theological programs to support students in pursuing various religious careers.
+As evident in their “Religious Life Programs,” students can learn about organizations such as Young Life or take advantage of ACC’s vocational program offerings, while also engaging in community service activities.

-Among the many opportunities, students can engage and network in affiliations associated with their community college in order to branch out and expand their career opportunities after graduation.
-As ACC supports, “Austin College provides a variety of religious life programs that encourage spiritual growth and seek to meet the spiritual needs of the entire community.
-Through weekly worship services, Bible studies, discussion groups, lecture series, and other activities involving Christian and non-Christian students, the religious life program seeks to support and take seriously the spiritual lives and growth of all students.”
-Adding to this, “The religious life program also includes the Service Station, a student-led program that coordinates participation by Austin College students, faculty, and staff in community service projects.
+Among the many opportunities, students can engage and network in affiliations associated with their community college to branch out and expand their career opportunities after graduation.
+As ACC supports, “Austin College provides various religious life programs that encourage spiritual growth and seek to meet the spiritual needs of the entire community.
+The religious life program seeks to support and take seriously all students' spiritual lives and growth through weekly worship services, Bible studies, discussion groups, lecture series, and other activities involving Christian and non-Christian students.”
+Adding to this, “The religious life program also includes the Service Station, a student-led program coordinating Austin College students, faculty, and staff participation in community service projects.

 Regardless if you want to pursue a career in religion, studying theology at your community college can open many professional and spiritual pathways.